shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 It sounds like you're thinking about the US.
 You're not 100% sure.
 And I would just figure out really where you want to be from a practical standpoint.

-## US Incorporation Advantages for Businesses
+## US Incorporation Advantages

 Again, setting up complex structures is really what the question that we were talking about earlier.
 And if I have like a little aversion to that, you know, it could be a good situation where it makes sense to have a parent subsidiary structure for you.
 But it's a little more complicated.
 You can incorporate in the US and then have your Australian company be a sub.
 But again, you could just incorporate in the US and just sell into Australia.
 Like you could just not, I mean, if that's your market and that's where you want to raise money, just incorporate and be a US company.
 We always suggest US companies.
 It's much easier to fundraise in the US and much more favorable terms, in my opinion.
 So I always tend to push people to be in the US.
 It's just better for the business long term.
 Just running short of time, just two more questions.

 Two more questions.

-## Prompt Completion: Extracted Objects as JSON
+## Interpret Text as JSON

 Okay, how about you back there?

-## Adding Co-Founders & Investor Impact on Vesting Schedules
+## Vesting Schedules: Co-founders & Investors

 I have a question about the business schedule that you talked about earlier.
 If you add co-founders into the year after you started the company, do you have to restart the business schedule for all the shareholders or all the founders?
 Or in the same question, every single time you raise money, do you have to restart the company?